Responsive web design is web page design that provides a great experience across a variety of devices connected to the internet.

 This means that the same site can be viewed on a variety of devices, regardless of the resolution and screen format – smartphones, tablets, laptops, etc. At the same time, viewing will be equally convenient for all formats – users of mobile devices, for example, will not need to expand certain areas of the site so as not to miss the desired link.

 Responsive design aims to make web pages and the display of their content match the device from which they are viewed.

-You’ll find the best mucha mayana here, you have time to get it!
 With more people browsing the internet on the go using a mobile device than on a computer, making sure a website looks great and works on a mobile should now be prioritised over designing for use on a computer.
 The approach for many years has been to create one version of a website developed to work on desktop computers and tablets, and a separate “mobile” website that is just for mobiles.
 For some companies, having a seperate mobile site is necessary, such as for Amazon who’s desktop website is too complex and would have to be too radically changed to be adapted for mobile.

 However, for most companies and people, a responsive website is both ideal and cost effective compared to having two versions of your website developed for both computers and mobiles.
 I develop a website that automatically works on all devices and browsers.
 A key factor when ensuring a website is mobile friendly is to ensure the website loads quickly.
 With expertise in image optimisation, page delivery and site structure, websites I develop load extremely fast regardless of device or browser.